haniae/Team2-CBA-Project/README.md

 ---

 ## Database schema
-BenchmarkOS intentionally supports two storage backends:
+BenchmarkOS intentionally supports two storage backends, but your deployment uses **only one** at a time—by default it’s SQLite:

-1. **SQLite (default)** – ships in the repo, requires zero setup, and is perfect for local development, demos, and CI.
-All data—conversations, metrics, audit events—lives in a single file specified by `DATABASE_PATH`.
-SQLite is fast enough for single-user workloads, and the helper applies pragmatic PRAGMAs (`WAL`, `synchronous=NORMAL`, `temp_store=MEMORY`, `cache_size=-16000`) so it feels snappy even with frequent writes.
+1. **SQLite (default / implied in this repo)** – shipping the database as a file keeps setup frictionless for development, tests, and CI.
+All conversations, metrics, and audit events live in the path defined by `DATABASE_PATH`.
+For this reason, the stock `.env` (and most tests such as `test_ingestion_perf.py`) run purely on SQLite.
+It was chosen because it “just works”: no external server to provision, a trivial backup story, and fast enough for single-user workflows.
+PRAGMAs (`WAL`, `synchronous=NORMAL`, `temp_store=MEMORY`, `cache_size=-16000`) are applied automatically so sustained writes remain smooth.
-2. **PostgreSQL (optional)** – recommended for shared deployments where multiple analysts or services hit the chatbot concurrently.
-Set `DATABASE_TYPE=postgresql` together with the `POSTGRES_*` environment variables and the exact same helper functions in `database.py` will target Postgres tables.
-Using Postgres unlocks row-level concurrency, easier backups, replication, and integration with enterprise data stacks.

-Under the hood both backends share the same schema.
-SQLite is convenient during development; PostgreSQL scales when you harden the system.
+2. **PostgreSQL (optional)** – the same helper module can target Postgres when you set `DATABASE_TYPE=postgresql` and supply the `POSTGRES_*` DSN variables.
+Teams switch to Postgres when chat sessions are shared across analysts, when concurrency or replication matters, or when governance requires managed backups.
+If you haven’t changed those settings, Postgres is unused.

+In other words, you are currently using a single database—SQLite—because it was selected for simplicity and portability.
+The PostgreSQL path is documented for teams that choose to run BenchmarkOS in a multi-user/shared environment later.

+Regardless of backend, both share the same schema:

 Key tables: